colbsa/ResicaFalls.org/rentals-facilities.md

       </tbody>
     </table>
     <h2>Special Events</h2>
     Facility and venue prices are listed for Scouting groups and are based on a per weekend rental except where otherwise noted.
 Our facilities and camp venues are available for non-Scouting groups to rent.
-For more information on renting any part of Musser Scout Reservation for a special event, visit <a href="/rentals/private-events">Events in Camp</a>.
+For more information on renting any part of Resica Falls for a special event, visit <a href="/rentals/private-events">Events in Camp</a>.
   </div>
 </div>